BisalDangol/cloninsta/README.md

 ## Learn More

-Check out [the vite docs](https://vitejs.dev) to learn more about configuring a frontend application.
+Check out [the vite docs](https://vitejs.dev) to learn more about configuring a frontend application.# cloninsta